Andrewk311/Movie-Project/README.md

 * Clone the repo
 * Run `npm install`
 * Run `npm start`
-* To view it in the browser, visit http://localhost:3000
+* To view this in the browser, visit http://localhost:3000

 ### To View the Application:
 [App](https://andrewk311.github.io/Movie-Project/)